 Meet the Chaplains

-The Rev. Khristi Adams serves as the School’s Firestone Endowment Chaplain; Dean of Spiritual Life and Equity; and Dr. John W. Riegel Chair of Religious Studies.
+The Rev. Khristi Adams serves as the School’s Firestone Endowment Chaplain; Dean of Spiritual Life and Equity; and an Instructor of Religious Studies and Philosophy.
 The Rev. Adams earned her B.A. at Temple University (2003) and, in 2008, her M.Div. at Princeton Theological Seminary.
 She previously worked as a chaplain and campus pastor at both Georgetown University and Azusa Pacific University (Calif.) and as a program administrator for the Center for Black Church Studies at Princeton Theological Seminary; a counselor for adolescents and young adults at the Christian Wellness Center of New Jersey.
 The Rev. Adams is an accomplished author, speaker, and youth advocate.
 Her book Parable of the Brown Girl, which "highlights the cultural and spiritual truths that emerge from the lives of young black girls," was released in February 2020.
 The book has received awards for Best Young Adult Book from The African American Literary Awards and the New York Black Librarians Caucus.
-She currently is working on her next book, Unbossed: How Black Girls Are Leading the Way, which is scheduled to be released in the spring of 2022.
+Her book, Unbossed: How Black Girls Are Leading the Way, was released in the spring of 2022.

 Contact the Rev. Adams at firstname.lastname@example.org.

 The Rev. Anne Confer Martens '02 | Warner Associate Chaplain